 Paris: Grande Halle de la Villette, 23 March to 15 September 2019

-Visitors to the Paris edition of the King Tut exhibition will also be treated to a statue from the Louvre's collection: their statue of the god Amun protecting Tutankhamun.
+Visitors to the Paris edition of the King Tut exhibition were also treated to a statue from the Louvre's collection: their statue of the god Amun protecting Tutankhamun.
 The diorite statue was found in 1857 during excavations in Karnak by the French Egyptologist Auguste Mariette (Read More).